bliporbreach/bliporbreach.github.io/_drafts/2021-9-4-Hello-World.md

 Some organizations further automate their incident reponse by integrating their SIEM into a **SOAR (Security Orchestration, Automation, and Response)** tool.
 These tools either simplify or automate certain aspects of SOC response, such as using SIEM alerts to blacklist an attacker's IP address on the perimeter firewall, create a DNS sinkhole, or isolate an endpoint.

 ## So what's XDR?

+Here's how the conversation usually goes:

+Alice - So what is an XDR?<br>
+Bob - It's like an EDR but it also monitors your network gear and cloud platforms.<br>
+Alice - So it's kind of like a SIEM?<br>
+Bob - Kind of... but SIEM doesn't really focus on endpoints, it doesn't care about running processes or suspicious behavior, it just ingests logs. <br>
+Alice - Depends on the SIEM though, endpoint agents by Splunk, Elastic, AlienVault ingest event logs, syslog, process info, network traffic, and file integrity data, either using built-in modules or by leveraging things like Sysmon, Auditd, osquery, etc.<br>
+Bob - True, but they don't have the endpoint protection (EPP) component, so it's all detection only.
+With XDR, it's detection AND prevention.<br>
+Alice - Yeah but I've heard SIEM vendors are ramping up on that area too, Elastic Agents have EPP components for examples... so it's just a matter of time...<br>
+Bob - Yeah, but also SIEM is better suited for compliance, not detection and response; whereas XDR is better at detecting suspcious activity using ML rules...<br>
+Alice - That's really not the case anymore though, most modern SIEM tools have an extensive library of static detection rules and ML jobs these days.<br>
+Bob - But they're mostly on-prem, XDR is a SaaS service.<br>
+Alice - AlienVault is SaaS, then there's Splunk Cloud and Elastic Cloud, QRadar has a cloud offering too.<br>
+Bob - ...<br>
+Alice - So what really is the difference between SIEM and XDR?

 The term **eXtended Detection and Response (XDR)** was coined by Nir Zuk of Palo Alto Networks in a keynote speech back in 2018.

 Let's start with Gartner's definiton.